studentsofmarkbaldridge/Three.JS_EXAMPLE.Transparency_Opacity/Readme.txt

 Left Click and Drag to Pan
 Scroll Wheel, Middle Click or Two Finger Track Drag to Zoom

-Transparency is demonstrated by the material of the verticle plane.
+Transparency is demonstrated by the material of the vertical plane.
 Press t key to demo Opacity change.